Register to get access to free programming courses with interactive exercises

 This unit works on the same principle as flex-grow, which we studied in the CSS: Flex course.
 Essentially, we're saying how many parts a cell should take relative to other parts.

 Let's make a screen-wide grid with 12 columns and 12 rows.
-The size of these strips should be determined automatically, based on the current viewport resolution.
-Now we have fr units, this task is super simple:
+We should automatically determine the size of these strips based on the current viewport resolution.
+Now we have fr units, so the task is super simple:

 .grid-12 {